microsoft/pxt/docs/packages/getting-started/ref-docs.md

                     peel.md
                     pick.md
                 tropic.md
         tropic.ts
         pxt.json
 ```

 Again, the individual reference document files are placed under _/tropic_ which is under _/reference_.
 This maps the `tropic` namespace documents under the global reference document tree for the target.
-The referring URI for the **peel** method when served locally is:
+The referring URI for the **peel** function when served locally is:

 ```
 localhost:3232/reference/tropic/peel